How-To Guides for Teachers

 - ¡del Corazón!
 Latino Voices in American Art – How can artists express their cultural experiences through their art?

-- Posters American Style: Impact of American Culture – What can poster images tell us about the social and cultural climate of the United States in the 20th century?
+- Media for the Masses: Posters as Art and History – What can poster images tell us about the social and cultural climate of the United States in the 20th century?

 - William H. Johnson – How can the work of William H. Johnson help us to understand the Harlem Renaissance, segregation in the Army, the rural South, and the history of civil rights in the United States?